ULHPC/tutorials/advanced/Bioinformatics/README.md

         (node)$> tophat -p 12 -r 20 test_ref reads_1.fq reads_2.fq

 We can see that for this fast execution, increasing the number of threads does not improve the calculation time due to the relatively high overhead of thread creation.
+Note that TopHat / Bowtie are not MPI applications and as such can take advantage of at most one compute node.

 Next, we will make a longer test, where it will be interesting to monitor the TopHat pipeline (with `htop` for example) to see the transitions between the serial and parallel stages (left as an exercise).